 This city eBike has electronics that could compete with some of the best off-road electric bikes.
 The 750W rear-hub motor has an enormous 100Nm of torque which makes any hill feel flat.
 Additionally, the 14Ah battery lasts 30 miles on fully electric mode with the throttle, and up to 50 miles when using the 8-speed Shimano drivetrain.
 Thankfully, you can rely on 4-piston hydraulic disc brakes for control with this powerful motor.

 Finally, although the XC isn’t as comfortable as the ST, it’s still more comfortable than average.
 The 80mm travel air suspension fork, plush tires, and padded contact points ensure a great base ride quality.

-After a detailed look at the LMT’D, its level and type of components, and user reviews, we think it is a unique choice for the sub-$2,000 price range.
+After a detailed look at the LMT’D, its components, and user reviews, we think it is a unique choice for the sub-$2,000 price range.

 The most notable features for us are as follows:

 - The choice between the two different style frames

 - Air fork suspension instead of coil